Sisyphus6ix/rock-paper-scissorsV2/README.md

 # rockpaperscissorsV2

-Updated version of my rock, paper and scissors game This project was created for the purpose of learning and is apart of "The Odin Project" [curriculum](https://theodinproject.com/).
+Updated version of my rock, paper and scissors game.
+This project was created for the purpose of learning and is apart of "The Odin Project" [curriculum](https://theodinproject.com/).

 **Live preview** [here]()